Entente Bagneaux-Fontainebleau-Nemours

-Entente Bagneaux-Fontainebleau-Nemours was a football club located in the towns of Bagneaux-sur-Loing, Fontainebleau, and Nemours in France.
+Entente Bagneaux-Fontainebleau-Nemours was a football club based in the towns of Bagneaux-sur-Loing, Fontainebleau, and Nemours in France.
 It was founded in 1966 as a result of the merger between AS Bagneaux-Nemours and CS Fontainebleau.
 However, it split in 1978, and CS Fontainebleau returned to its former name.
 The successor of AS Bagneaux-Nemours is Entente Bagneaux-Nemours-Saint-Pierre.

 The club played in the Championnat de France Amateur from 1966 to 1970 and in the Division 2 from 1970 to 1978.